OpusClip vs Zoupyu

 Sarvam Saaras v3 transcription

-We don't run Whisper, Deepgram, or AssemblyAI for Hindi audio — they all collapse code-switching into one language or the other.
-Sarvam's Saaras v3 was trained on Indian voices and handles Hinglish in its native form.
+For code-switched Hindi-English audio we don't run Whisper, Deepgram, or AssemblyAI — they collapse code-switching into one language or the other.
+Sarvam's Saaras v3 was trained for it and handles Hinglish in its native form, while still transcribing English and other languages cleanly.
 Translit mode outputs Roman script that matches how creators write captions by hand.

 2